Here we look at how you can get back to the sex life you want after birth while feeling comfortable and confident.

-This is a time of huge readjustment as you learn to live with, and tune into, your new baby’s needs so it is completely normal if sex isn’t high on your agenda.
+This is a time of huge readjustment as you learn to live with, and tune into, your new baby’s needs so it's completely normal if sex isn’t high on your agenda.
 Exhaustion is common due to broken sleep and the increased demands on your time, which can have a huge impact on how “in the mood” you feel.

 If you do feel ready, you don't have to wait until after your six-week check.
 It is advisable to wait until the post-birth bleeding has stopped (often between 10–14 days, but it can continue for several weeks).
 This is because your uterus is still healing and if you have sex before the bleeding has stopped there’s a possibility that you could introduce an infection.

-How different births affect you
+How different births affect sex